magali-br/personal-website/README.md

 ### Deployment

-Mais is using Vercel for Serverless deployments and CI/CD on GitHub.
+Original project uses Vercel for Serverless deployments and CI/CD on GitHub.
 The free tier is ok as long as the website does not run ads / make profit.
 GitHub pages are a nice alternative if only they worked on [private repos](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

 The files `vercel.json` and `vite.config.js` are essential for Vercel to be able to run the right build script.

-Mais' settings on Vercel (also see ../screenshots/vercel-project-settings.png):
+Settings on Vercel (also see ../screenshots/vercel-project-settings.png):

 <p float="left">
   <img src="screenshots/vercel-project-settings.png" width="700" />